sharbatc/sharbatc.github.io/_pages/contact.md

 ---
 {% include base_path %}

-Contact me via the social media links on the left, or email me at my professional email at `sharbatanu.chatterjee@sorbonne-universite.fr`, or my personal one at `sharbatanu@gmail.com`.
+Contact me via the social media links on the left, or email me at my professional email at `sharbatanu.chatterjee@cnrs.fr`, or my personal one at `sharbatanu@gmail.com`.